exercism/gleam/exercises/concept/bandwagoner/.docs/introduction.md

 }
 ```

-Labelled can be used to give arguments in any order to the constructor of a record.
+Labels can be used to give arguments in any order to the constructor of a record.

 ```gleam
 let a = Rectangle(height: 10.0, width: 20.0)